 - Increased chance of chronic pain, headaches and weight loss or gain, as well as an increased risk for chronic illnesses such as high blood pressure, cancer, heart disease or stroke

 According to the American Psychological Association (APA), the goal of grieving is not about "letting go," as much as it is about creating a different, healthy connection that allows you to function well.
-The APA notes that intervening in the grief process too early can do more harm than good.
-However, if a person is struggling through a dysfunctional grieving process, therapy that helps build a griever's resourcefulness, coping skills and other strengths is more helpful than focusing on the negative symptoms.
+If you are struggling with your grieving process, therapy that builds resourcefulness, coping skills and assists you in processing your emotions can be very helpful.

 Depending on the types and severity of symptoms the following therapies can help:

-- Grief counseling - Grief counseling is supportive psychotherapy that helps someone to examine her feelings, thoughts and reactions and can help the person move towards resolution.
+- Grief counseling - Grief counseling is supportive psychotherapy that helps someone to examine her feelings, thoughts and reactions and can help the person alleviate highly distressing symptoms.

-- Cognitive-behavioral grief therapy - This is a type of behavioral therapy that helps a person understand the reasons for her problems and how to cope with them.
+- Cognitive-behavioral grief therapy - This is a type of behavioral therapy that helps a person understand how their thoughts, emotions and behaviors impact each other.

 - Pastoral or spiritual counseling - Counseling from your pastor or spiritual leader can be helpful to those who find comfort in religion, according to Harvard Health Publications.